 The app is in simulated mode in the photo.
 Simulated mode uses the simulator (found in the management console) to automatically book journeys and simulate drivers driving from one uplift point to the next.

 An uplift point is a term you'll see a lot throughout this documentation.
 It's a short way of writing "either a passenger pick-up point or a passenger drop-off point".

 This screenshot of the admin app shows a journey that is running (slightly) late.
 The red lines on the map show the next uplift points the driver will stop at and the expected times of arrival and departure from each point.

 The times are shown in more detail in the itinerary window in the foreground.
 The currently expected arrival and departure times are highlighted to indicate that the driver is running late.

 This photo shows the Management Console in Firefox.
-The Management Console is open on the simulator.
+The simulator (within the Management Console) is currently showing.